 Casie Marie Girvin is a proud graduate of Temple University, where she earned her BM in Classical Vocal Performance.
 Her love of community empowerment through choral singing stems from her early involvement in the Capital District Youth Chorale in Albany, NY.
 Casie is a seasoned performer in the genres of musical theatre, opera, oratorio, and art song, having performed on stages all over the U.S. and in Italy.
 She teaches voice and theatre in three studios in Philadelphia and is passionate about making the art of song accessible to people all over the world.

 Alysia Lee is an experienced performer and pedagogue with a passion for community building and girl empowerment.

-Lee was selected from an international pool of applicants to the third cohort of the Sistema Fellowship at New England Conservatory in 2011.
-The year-long fellowship included a Non-Profit Management track, Music Education track and immersion residencies in Sistema-inspired programs in the U.S. and a lengthy residency in Venezuela.
+Lee was selected from an international pool of applicants to the third cohort of the Sistema Fellowship at New England Conservatory in partnership with TED.